GENESIS 1: CREATION, the BEGINNING

 2. Some believe the written Hebrew conjunction “u” that was translated “Now” in English at the start of v2 appears to grammatically connect the 1st day of creation week with the “beginning” in v1.
 However, scripture study of the use of Hebrew “u” shows it may be translated as “and”, “now”, “so”, “thus”, “but”, “that”, or “also” in English bibles (or even omitted).
 The Scripture4All online Hebrew interlinear bible shows that Hebrew “u” is also used to start nearly every new topic sentence throughout the book of Genesis and the other books of the Law through much of Deuteronomy, regardless whether or not the previous and new topics occurred closely in time.
 So, this repeated use of the Hebrew conjunction “u” throughout the Torah appears to be Moses’ unique writing style when he recorded these books.
 Perhaps He intended Hebrew “u” (as English “and”) to link content together into continuous accounts.
 The continuous use of “u” in the Torah finally ended before the end of Deuteronomy with the death of Moses.
 It wasn’t used in the historically later Bible books starting with Joshua that had different authors after Moses died.
 So, the use of Hebrew “u” (English “Now”, NIV) at the start of Genesis 1, v2 of creation week isn’t evidence that the “beginning” in v1 was grammatically linked to and therefore part of vv2-31.

-3. Two New Testament verses from Christ’s teachings where He uses the term “the beginning” (like in Genesis 1:1) are sometimes quoted to support the entire universe was suddenly created several thousand years ago.
+3. New Testament verses from Christ’s teachings where He uses the term “the beginning” (like in Genesis 1:1) is sometimes cited to mean that creation of the heavens and the earth (as they are seen today) suddenly occurred together several thousand years ago.
+An example follows.

-In the Gospel of Mark 13:14-24 Christ described the end times on the earth, and in Mark 13:19 He stated then “distress will be unequaled from the beginning when God created “world” [1984 NIV].
+In the Gospel of Mark 13:14-24 Christ described the end times on the earth, and in Mark 13:19 He stated then “distress will be unequaled from the beginning when God created the world” [1984 NIV].
 The beginning in this verse certainly refers to when the barren earth and our solar system were completed, before humans existed.
 Scientifically, our early solar system was rich in debris that collided with the early earth.
-So this era would have been extremely distressing for humans had they been present.
-Fortunately only God saw this.
-However, according to Genesis 1:1 both the celestial heavens (universe) and the Earth were created in the beginning but in Mark 13:19, Christ referred specifically to when God finished the Earth, not the rest of the universe.
-So this verse isn’t a good reference for when the “beginning” was.
-The commentary, Genesis 1: Creation, The Six Days provides evidence the beginning was a lengthy but scripturally untimed era before earth’s 1st Day.
-Creation of the heavens ended when the dry, barren planet Earth (and our solar system) were completed just prior to the first day of creation week.
-Earth’s 1st Day when its watery ocean was filled has a historical date of several thousand years ago according to biblical chronology.
+So this era would have been extremely distressing for humans had they been present and fortunately only God saw this.
+However, according to Genesis 1:1 both the celestial “heavens and the Earth” were created “in” the beginning but Mark 13:19 quotes Christ referred specifically to when God finished the Earth.
+But this verse doesn’t mention the heavens or imply they were created at the same time as the earth.
+The Genesis l: Creation, The Six Days commentary provides evidence from observational astronomy the "beginning" was a lengthy era before Earth’s 1st day that had no recorded scriptural date or duration.
+It evidently extended from the "Big Bang" to when the dry, barren planet Earth (and our solar system) were completed from the solar accretion disk, at the end of the “beginning” just prior to Earth’s 1st day.
+The “starry heavens” were evidently created early in the “beginning”, well before the earth.
+Earth’s “1st Day” in scripture was defined by God as when it first had a watery ocean, and creation week was dated as 7454 years ago according to Josephus’ biblical chronology.

 4. Two word choices in Genesis 1 v1 suggest the “beginning” was in the past at the time when v2 introduced the start of creation week.
 Hebrew past-tense “bra” (for “created”)* was used for the creation of the “heavens and the earth” in the “beginning” in v1.
 This is the only use of past-tense Hebrew “bra” until the end of the creation account.
 Present-perfect tense Hebrew "ibra" (is-creating) is used for other creation events in the Genesis 1 account (but all were rendered as past-tense “created” in English).
 And the creation period in v1 was named the “beginning" that differentiated it from the following numbered six days in v2-31.
 This suggests they were different periods, and the “beginning” in v1 logically preceded the six days in vv2-31.